smartdevicelink/sdl_evolution/proposals/NNNN-New-vehicle-data-WindowStatus.md

 ## Introduction

-This proposal is to add new vehicle data `WindowStatus` to know positon of windows in a vehicle.
+This proposal is to add new vehicle data `WindowStatus` to know position of windows in a vehicle.

 ## Motivation